 We’re based an hour from London on the high speed rail link to the south coast (by the Channel Tunnel entrance in Folkestone).

 On my specific team I’m looking for contractors or full-timers with these skills, and with the confidence and ability to lead the company to a bright new digital future:

-- UX design (hired 2, one new vacancy added 14 June)
+- UX design (hired two so far, two new vacancies added 28 June)

 - Design research (hired)